 Mobile phones - Star Trek Dick Tracy

-For years Martin cooper, the inventor of cell phones, argued that Star Trek's initial communicator was the source of his famous "brick phone" for Motorola.
-He lied.
-Last year, in his autobiography, Cooper revealed that it was actually the wrist radio of Dick Tracy (year 1930) to have inspired him to create the mobile phone.
-And if you also consider the look of modern smartwatches, you may realize that Tracy made a pretty good combo.
+For years Martin cooper, the inventor of cell phones, claimed that Star Trek's initial communicator was the source of his famous "brick phone" for Motorola.
+He was lying.
+Last year, in his autobiography, Cooper revealed that it was actually his wrist radio Dick Tracy (year 1930) that inspired him to create the cell phone.
+And if you also consider the appearance of modern smartwatches, perhaps you realize that Tracy has made a pretty good combo.

 Hoverboards: Back to the Future

 In 2014, arx pax released the Hendo Hoverboard, which is still in development today.
-I think even the most skilled champion would have a hard time looking cool about it.
+I think even the most skilled champion would have a hard time looking cool on this thing.
 Look at Tony Hawk in the video, with all due respect he looks like a sloth.
-Yet we're still eager to see the first person do a 360-degree kickflip on one of these, even without being chased by Biff.
+Yet we're still eager to witness the first person do a 360-degree kickflip on one of these things, even without being chased by Biff.

 Hoverbike - Star Wars

-Some friends (who have seen it) tell me that The Last Jedi's futuristic hoverbikes won't transport you through the forest of Endor as fast as the ones from Return of the Jedi.
-And the real ones instead?
-There have been some interesting developments: the Japanese company ALI Technologies recently showed its Xturismo in front of a crowd.
+Some friends (who have seen it) tell me that the futuristic hoverbikes in The Last Jedi won't transport you as quickly through the forest of Endor as the ones in Return of the Jedi.
+And what about the real ones?
+There have been some interesting developments: Japanese company ALI Technologies recently showed its Xturismo in front of a crowd.
 Watch out for pre-orders!

 Tractor beam - Star Trek

 For years, tractor beams have been a staple of science fiction.
-Real world versions currently try to operate on a smaller scale.
-Various methods have been tried using sound and light waves to pull and push tiny nanoparticles.
-Currently, NASA and Arx Pax (also those of the Hoverboard) are working on a tractor beam powered by the magnetism.
+Real-world versions currently try to operate on a smaller scale.
+Various methods have been tried using sound waves and light to pull and push tiny nanoparticles.
+Currently, NASA and Arx Pax (also the Hoverboard guys) are working on a tractor beam powered by magnetism.

 Invisibility Cloak - Predator

-The film Predator (1987) is the earliest known example of invisibility technology in science fiction.
-It was among the futuristic technologies employed by the monster that Arnold Schwarzenegger had to face.
-It is not surprising that one of the world's leading companies working on this technology, hyperstealth, has a rather military site.
-Fortunately, there are also more "civil" alternatives, and decidedly cheaper (I talked about it here).
+The film Predator (1987) is the first known example of invisibility technology in science fiction.
+It was among the futuristic technologies employed by the monster Arnold Schwarzenegger had to face.
+It is not surprising that one of the world's leading companies working on this technology, hyperstealth, has a rather militaristic site.
+Luckily there are also more "civilized" and decidedly cheaper alternatives (I talked about it here).

 MP3 - Star Trek